 OWN - While I usually have a buddy to pull the mast up while

-I control the sideways movement of the mast,
+I control the sideways movement,

 there is no reason why it can't be